-According to the National Statistical Institute, floods happen most often among natural disasters.
-From 2010 to 2016, floods brought over BGN 661 million in damages (or about US\$440 million).
+According to the NSI, floods happen most often among natural disasters.
+From 2010 to 2016, floods brought damages of over BGN 661 million (or about US\$440 million).

-Flood hazard maps were produced by the government of Bulgaria in 2013 for four river basins as part of the EU Flood Directive (see Figure 2).
-Flood simulation models also exist for a number of sites (165 models were developed until 2012) (see Figure 3).
+Flood hazard maps were produced by the government of Bulgaria in 2013 for the four river basin management regions as part of the European Union (EU) Floods Directive (see Figure 3).
+Flood simulation models also exist for a number of sites (165 models were developed until 2012) (see Figure 4).

-Figure 2.
-Plovdiv Flood Hazard Modelling

 Figure 3.
+Plovdiv Flood hazard modeling

-Map of Flood Simulation Models
+Figure 4.
+Map of flood simulation models